rchain/bounties/README.md

 [![Join the chat at https://gitter.im/rchain/Members](https://badges.gitter.im/rchain/Members.svg)](https://gitter.im/rchain/Members?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This repository is meant for all organizational matters, like:
-- Defining how we work together
+- defining how we work together
-- How to become a coop Member
+- how to become a coop Member
-- How to earn RHOC
+- how to earn RHOC
 - etc.

 Find us on Slack [#coop](https://ourchain.slack.com/).
 We want you working on things you're excited about.